-Usually, these walls stay at the height of the entire building; however some walls are closed to the road front or basement level to permit for industrial or parking areas.
+Usually, these walls stay at the height of the entire building; however, some walls are closed to the road front or basement level to permit industrial or parking areas.

 Sometimes, the wall structure is symmetric with respect to at least one axis within the plan.

 Usually, wall reinforcement consists of two layers of reinforcements distributed through the length of the wall.

 Also, vertical reinforcement bars are offered near the door and window openings on the wall end zones.

 Plywood is the standard materials used within the building of shear walls.